 Signals from another galaxy

 Thanks to a network of state-of-the-art telescopes, an international team of researchers has just detected three sources of very high-energy gamma rays in another galaxy.
-A first that may tell us more about the origin of these mysterious cosmic rays.
+This is a first that may tell us more about the origin of mysterious cosmic rays.

-Three sources of gamma radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way: this is what the telescopes of the HESS observatory have just detected.
-A remarkable discovery, since this is the first time these phenomena have been detected beyond our own galaxy.
-These messages from the past (170,000 years ago) have much to tell us...
+Three sources of gamma radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way: this is what the HESS observatory telescopes have just detected.
+This is no ordinary discovery, as it is the first time that these phenomena have been detected beyond our galaxy.
+These messages from the past (170,000 years ago) have a lot to tell us...

 Invisible to the human eye

-If specialists are so enthusiastic about the discovery, it's because the observation of these rare phenomena will undoubtedly tell us a little more about the origin of "cosmic rays", the stream of particles that seems to be present everywhere in the universe, and in which the Earth is permanently immersed.
+The discovery has specialists excited because observing these rare phenomena could undoubtedly tell us a little more about the origin of "cosmic radiation," the flow of particles that seems to be present everywhere in the universe and in which the Earth is constantly bathed.

-A particularly stubborn mystery: discovered in 1912 by Austrian physicist Victor Franz Hess, these extraterrestrial particles still haven't told us where they come from...
+A particularly stubborn mystery: discovered in 1912 by Austrian physicist Victor Franz Hess, these extraterrestrial particles still haven't told us where they came from...

 New horizons for astronomy

-A pulsar nebula, a supernova remnant and also a "superbubble" (a structure formed by the powerful winds of massive stars and their supernova explosions): these are the sources of the gamma rays just observed with HESS.
+A pulsar nebula, a supernova remnant, and a "superbubble" (a structure formed by powerful winds from massive stars and their supernova explosions): these are the sources of the gamma rays that have just been observed with HESS.

-Ten years ago, only a few very high-energy gamma-ray sources were known to exist in the vastness of the sky.
-Today, more than a hundred have been counted, thanks to gamma-ray telescopes such as HESS II, the biggest of them all, which have recently opened up a new window of observation in astronomy.
+Ten years ago, only a few very high-energy gamma sources were known to exist in the vastness of the sky.
+Today, there are more than a hundred, thanks to gamma-ray telescopes such as HESS II, the largest of them, which have recently opened up a new window of observation in astronomy.